 - 14. In around 2015, the Applicant began rehearsals for the Sydney Theatre Company Limited's (Sydney Theatre Company) production of the play "King Lear", in which the Applicant played the role of King Lear (the Production). - 15.
 The role of King Lear's daughter, Cordelia, in the Production was played by Eryn Jean Norvill (the Complainant). - 16.
 In the period between around 24 November 2015 and 9 January 2016, the Production was performed at the Sydney Theatre Company. - 17.
-In around November 2015, in an interview with Elissa Blake of the Sydney Morning Herald the Applicant described having a "stage-door Johnny crush" on the Complainant. - 18.
-In or about early January 2016, in the final week of the Production, the Applicant touched the Complainant in a manner that made the Complainant feel uncomfortable. - 19.
-The touch referred to in the preceding particular was not necessary for the purpose of the performance of the Production. - 20.
-The Complainant confronted the Applicant and asked the Applicant to stop the conduct referred to in paragraph 18 above. - 21.
-Notwithstanding the conversation referred to in paragraph 20, the Applicant repeated the conduct referred to in paragraph 18 above on a number of occasions during the final week of the Production. - 22.
-On around 9 January 2016, the Applicant and the Complainant, amongst others, attended an after party for the Production at Walsh Bay Kitchen restaurant. - 23.
-During the after party the Applicant entered the female bathroom and stood outside a cubicle that was occupied by the Complainant. - 24.
-The conduct referred to in the preceding paragraphs was inappropriate in a workplace. - 25.
-The imputation set out in sub-paragraph 4(a) of the Statement of Claim ("the applicant had engaged in scandalously inappropriate behaviour in the theatre") is substantially true based on the following facts matters and circumstances:
+In around November 2015, in an interview with Elissa Blake of the Sydney Morning Herald the Applicant described having a "stage-door Johnny crush" on the Complainant. - 17A.
+The phrase "stage-door Johnny" refers to a man who frequents a theatre for the purpose of courting an actress or chorus girl. - On In or about early 5 January 2016, in the final week of the Production, the Applicant touched the Complainant in a manner that made the Complainant feel uncomfortable. - 18A.
+The touch referred to in the preceding paragraph occurred during a performance of the Production and specifically during the final scene in which the Applicant walks on to the stage carrying the Complainant as she simulated the lifeless body of Cordelia, King Lear's daughter. - The touch referred to in paragraph 18 above the preceding particular was not directed or scripted by any person or necessary for the purpose of the performance of the Production. - 20.
+Following the performance referred to in paragraph 18A above the Complainant said to confronted the Applicant words to the effect "stop doing it" and asked the Applicant to stop the conduct referred to in paragraph 18 above. - 21.
+Notwithstanding the Complainant's demand conversation referred to in paragraph 20, the Applicant repeated the conduct referred to in paragraphs 18 and 18A above on four a number of occasions on 6, 7, 8 and 9 January 2016during the final week of the Production.